Last updated on : 09 Jul, 2025

 Read time : 12 min

-A humidifier works for a blocked nose by increasing the humidity levels in the air.
-A humidifier adds moisture to the air, helping to soothe and hydrate the nasal passages and relieve congestion.
+A humidifier adds moisture to the air, helping soothe and hydrate the nasal passages and relieve congestion.
 The dry air causes the nasal passages to become dry and irritated, leading to a blocked nose.

 A neti pot is a small ceramic or plastic pot filled with a saline solution that helps clear mucus from your nose.
 Here is how you can use a neti pot for nasal congestion:

 Nasal strips are adhesive strips that you can place on the outside of your nose to open up your nasal passages and breathe in nasal congestion.
-These work by gently pulling the sides of your nose apart, which helps to increase the diameter of your nasal passages and improve airflow.
-It helps you sleep soundly during the common cold, allergies, or sinusitis.
+These work by gently pulling the sides of your nose apart, which helps increase the diameter of your nasal passages and improve airflow.
+It helps you sleep better if you have a common cold, allergies, or sinusitis.

 Spice inhalation is a method of using aromatic spices to help clear a congested or blocked nose.
-The idea behind this technique is that inhaling the steam and aroma of herbs such as eucalyptus, menthol, peppermint, or thyme can help to relieve nasal congestion by loosening mucus and opening up the nasal passages.
+The idea behind this technique is that inhaling the steam and aroma of herbs, such as eucalyptus, menthol, peppermint, or thyme, can help relieve nasal congestion by loosening mucus and opening up the nasal passages.
 Here’s how you can perform spice inhalation to help clear a blocked nose:

 Here are some of the best herbal teas for a blocked nose: